Registered Participant Information

 Children's Registration (age 5 to 12) is FULL.

 Circle within a Circle for girls 13 and older.
 Circle Girls can attend workshops in the regular schedule or their own special schedule designed just for them!
-Please, no matter how ‘mature your 12+ daughter’ is, don’t try to get her into the teen circle.
-The Circle Girls created this rule themselves and when your daughter is 13 and joins the Circle she’ll understand why!
+Please, no matter how ‘mature your 12+ child’ is, don’t try to get her into the teen circle.
+The Circle Girls created this rule themselves and when your young one is 13 and joins the Circle she’ll understand why!

 Announcing the 11th Annual WHC